 We found 6 hand surgeons who accept Medicare near Spring, TX.

-Dr. Korsh Jafarnia's specialties are hand surgery and orthopedics/orthopedic surgery.
-He practices in Houston, TX.
+Dr. Korsh Jafarnia's areas of specialization are hand surgery and orthopedics/orthopedic surgery.
 He attended the University of Texas Health Science Center at San Antonio, School of Medicine and subsequently trained at a hospital affiliated with Baylor College of Medicine for residency.
-Areas of expertise for Dr. Jafarnia include hand surgery procedures, arthritis, and carpal tunnel syndrome.
-Dr. Jafarnia's average patient rating is 5.0 stars out of 5.
-Dr. Jafarnia is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
-Awards and/or distinctions he has received include Baylor College of Medicine; Texas Super Doctors; and A Castle Connolly Top Doctor.
-His hospital/clinic affiliations include Houston Methodist, Children's Memorial Hermann Hospital, and Memorial Hermann Memorial City Medical Center.
-He is accepting new patients.
+Patient reviews placed him at an average of 5.0 stars out of 5.
+Dr. Jafarnia is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He has received professional recognition including the following: Baylor College of Medicine; Texas Super Doctors; and A Castle Connolly Top Doctor.
+His professional affiliations include Children's Memorial Hermann Hospital and Memorial Hermann Memorial City Medical Center.
+New patients are welcome to contact Dr. Jafarnia's office for an appointment.

-Clinical interests: Wrist Problems, Elbow Problems, Fractures, Arthritis, Endoscopy, Hand Problems, Upper Extremity ...
-(Read more)
+Clinical interests: Wrist Problems, Elbow Problems, Hand Problems, Injuries, Hand Surgery Procedures

 Clinical interests: Eyelid Surgery, Dermabrasion, Botulinum Toxin Injection, Breast Augmentation, Laser Resurfacing, ...
 (Read more)

-Dr. Alan Rosen's specialties are hand surgery and orthopedics/orthopedic surgery.
-He practices in Houston, TX.
-Dr. Rosen's areas of expertise include hand surgery procedures, carpal tunnel syndrome, and fractures (broken bones).
-He is affiliated with Houston Methodist.
-He graduated from the University of the Witwatersrand, Johannesburg and then he performed his residency at Stanford Hospital & Clinics.
-Patient ratings for Dr. Rosen average 5.0 stars out of 5.
-Dr. Rosen accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
-He has received the distinction of Texas Super Doctors.
-He is open to new patients.
+Dr. Alan Rosen is a hand surgery and orthopedics/orthopedic surgery specialist in Houston, TX.
+He attended the University of the Witwatersrand, Johannesburg and then went on to complete his residency at Stanford Hospital & Clinics.
+Dr. Rosen's clinical interests include hand surgery procedures, carpal tunnel syndrome, and fractures (broken bones).
+Patients rated him highly, giving him an average of 5.0 stars out of 5.
+Dr. Rosen is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, as well as other insurance carriers.
+He has received the following distinction: Texas Super Doctors.
+He is professionally affiliated with Houston Methodist.
+Dr. Rosen is accepting new patients.

 Clinical interests: Fractures, Upper Extremity Surgery, Hand Surgery Procedures, Carpal Tunnel Syndrome

 Dr. Emmanuel Delacruz works as a plastic surgeon and hand surgeon in The Woodlands, TX.
-Dr. Delacruz is affiliated with Houston Northwest Medical Center.
-He studied medicine at the University of Texas Medical School at Houston and Loma Linda University School of Medicine.
-For his professional training, Dr. Delacruz completed a residency program at Loma Linda University Medical Center.
-Dr. Delacruz's patients gave him an average rating of 3.0 out of 5 stars.
-United Healthcare Compass, Blue Cross/Blue Shield, and Blue Choice are among the insurance carriers that Dr. Delacruz accepts.
+He is affiliated with Houston Northwest Medical Center.
+He obtained his medical school training at the University of Texas Medical School at Houston and Loma Linda University School of Medicine and performed his residency at Loma Linda University Medical Center.
+Dr. Delacruz has a 3.0 out of 5 star average patient rating.
+United Healthcare Compass, Blue Cross/Blue Shield, and Blue Choice are among the insurance carriers that Dr. Delacruz takes.

 Clinical interests: Sports Health, Upper Extremity Problems, Hand Surgery Procedures

-Dr. Mark Ciaglia specializes in hand surgery.
-He has a 5.0 out of 5 star average patient rating.
+Dr. Mark Ciaglia is a hand surgeon.
+Dr. Ciaglia graduated from Nova Southeastern University, College of Osteopathic Medicine.
+The average patient rating for Dr. Ciaglia is 5.0 stars out of 5.
 He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-Dr. Ciaglia attended medical school at Nova Southeastern University, College of Osteopathic Medicine.
 Dr. Ciaglia has an open panel.

 Conditions / Treatments